WCW Mayhem (video game): Reception

 The PlayStation version received above-average reviews, and the Nintendo 64 version received average reviews, while the Game Boy Color version received below-average reviews, according to the review aggregation website GameRankings.
 However, Daniel Erickson of NextGen said of the Nintendo 64 version, "If this game existed in a total vacuum, it would barely pass – in the face of Wrestlemania 2000 and even [WWF] Attitude, it's simply inexcusable."

-The Freshman of GamePro said of the Nintendo 64 version in one review, "If you're a fan of the action and the 'showbiz' of wrestling, then it looks like you're up for some Mayhem."
-In another review, The Rookie called the same console version "a fine game if you're a fan of the league.
+The Freshman of GamePro said of the Nintendo 64 version in one review, "If you're a fan of the action and the 'showbiz' of wrestling, then it looks like you're up for some Mayhem.
+"He gave the Nintendo 64 version two 4.5/5 scores for graphics and fun factor, 4/5 for sound, and 3.5/5 for control.
+In a separate review, The Rookie called the N64 version "a fine game if you're a fan of the league.
 It's also a good place to start if you're a newbie.
 If you want more depth and something with a more sim-like feel, however, stick to WWF Attitude."
+He gave the Nintendo 64 version 4/5 for graphics, and three 3.5/5 scores for sound, control, and fun factor.

-In one review, The D-Pad Destroyer said of the PlayStation version, "Wrestling fans, you have a choice here.
+The D-Pad Destroyer said of the PlayStation version, "Wrestling fans, you have a choice here.
 If you're into the art and the moves, then WCW Mayhem may leave you dazed by its simplicity.
 But if you watch wrestling for the show and the action, then Mayhem is right up your alley.
 It's fast, simple and action-packed, and it's the best bodyslam on the Playstation."
-However, in another review, Four-Eyed Dragon called the same console version "a solid wrestling title despite its mediocre looks and uneven gameplay.
-While not exactly up to par with Attitude, the game can still go one-on-one with the great one."
+He gave the PlayStation version two 4/5 scores for graphics and fun factor, 4.5/5 for sound, and 3.5/5 for control.
+In a separate review, Four-Eyed Dragon called the PlayStation version "a solid wrestling title despite its mediocre looks and uneven gameplay.
+While not exactly up to par with Attitude, the game can still go one-on-one with the great one.".
+He gave the game gave the PlayStation version 3/5 for graphics, 4.5/5 for sound, and two 3.5/5 scores for control and fun factor.

 The game was criticized for its poor collision detection and lack of diverse movesets.
 It was, however, praised for its smooth and detailed looking graphics and the sound was also highly praised.